General education & integrative learning

 their own by participating in a cross-cultural learning experience.
 This program is

 designed to provide a basis for success in the 21st century.

 General education course descriptions >

 These special programs and activities at Bluffton give students opportunities for research and discovery as well as a way to share their knowledge and ideas with the community.

-These Forums are hosted in Musselman Library's Reading Room and are specifically for students to share their research, work and knowledge with the community.
+These presentations in Musselman Library’s Reading Room are specifically for students to share their research, work and knowledge with the community.